uhlik/bpy/README.md

 * `Align To Normal` - Align instance to point normal, e.g. tetrahedron point will align to normal, triangle plane will align to normal etc.
 * `Colors` - Assign point color to instance vertex colors, each instance will be colored by point color (except vertices)

+### Addon Preferences:

+* `Default Color` - Default color to be used upon loading PLY to cache when vertex colors are missing
+* `Normal Color` - Display color for vertex normals

 ### Changelog:

 * 0.8.4 preferences, ui tweaks